likeablegeek/ifc2/README.md

 > `ifc2` offers an alternative to events using callback functions which is discussed below

-`ifc2` will continue to poll for the states in the polling list until either they are deregistered or `ifc2` disconnects from Infinite Flight`.
+`ifc2` will continue to poll for the states in the polling queue until either they are deregistered or `ifc2` disconnects from Infinite Flight`.

 You can register a command from the polling list with the `pollDeregister` function: